 As an Occupational psychologist, I use SHL’s personality assessment (the OPQ) to help others understand their ‘natural potential’; how their personality preferences may impact their behavior at work.
 One of the questions I am often asked is ‘can and how can we change personality’?
 When I started working in this area over a decade ago, I found these conversations a little difficult.
 There is something ‘sacred’ about your personality… it is unique to you, it makes you who you are, so should we be advocating to try to change it?
 As our understanding of the concept of personality has advanced, so too has my experience.
 I believe that we can gradually adapt some specific personality traits and their expressions — with self-awareness, focused effort, and practice.

-As parents, teachers, and employees we implicitly know that if change makes us better, we should work towards achieving it.
-There is a plethora of ‘self-help’ books out there which target our desire to ‘improve’ ourselves.
+As parents, teachers, and employees we implicitly know that if a change makes us better, we should work towards achieving it.
+There are a plethora of ‘self-help’ books out there that target our desire to ‘improve’ ourselves.
 The good news is that contrary to the widely held belief that personality is fixed, personality traits can and do shift, with major negative life events, in particular, being most likely to impact.